QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 id(math)
 ```

-We can also find `math` in our global namespace
+We can find `math` in our global namespace after the import

 ```{code-cell} python3
 print(dir()[-1::-1])
 ```

-We can find all names in the private namespace of `math`
+We can also find all objects associated with the `math` module in the private namespace of `math`

 ```{code-cell} python3
 print(dir(math))